MaryAnn Cox and Joan Velsmid needed a place to donate or sell the merchandise arriving at MaryAnn’s office at Holy Trinity Catholic Church.

 For the Community-

-A Not-For-Profit Thrift Shop
+A Non-Profit Thrift Shop

 Christian Values – We live these values: We love our neighbor as ourselves.
 We are honest, moral and ethical.
 We act with integrity in all things.
 We are caring and generous.